 Analysis and Test Results

 With so many backpacking chairs on the market, how do you pick the right one?
 In this article, we've identified the four most important qualities to look for in a backpacking chair.
 For each category, our testers awarded the products numerical ratings from 1-10.
 After assigning a weighted percentage to each metric, we were able to give all nine products a final score out of 100, though we realize that your needs may be a little different than what we've predicted.
 We describe all four scoring metrics in detail below to help you decide what you're looking for in your perfect backpacking seat.

 After researching the top fifty products on the market, we were able to identify two distinct categories of chairs.
 The first of these we've dubbed "taco-style chairs."
 These products are cheap, light, and relatively comfortable.
 They are constructed out of a folding piece of material supported with internal rods and adjustable side straps.
 These chairs are held upright by the oppositional force of the user's legs and back.
-We have included four chairs of this design in our review, and they range in price from $25 to $76.
+We have included four chairs of this design in our review, at a range of prices.
 Chairs of this style are perfect for outdoor concerts, backpacking, picnics, and cragging.

 The second type of product we found was the "tent-style" model.
 These products have two parts: poles and seat.
 The poles attach at a central location, much like a tent.
 The fabric seat has holsters on four corners to sit on top of the poles.
 The user sits suspended in the material in between the poles.
-These chairs are much more expensive, and the five we picked for this review range in price from $75 to $150.
+These chairs are much more expensive, and the five we picked for this review range in price broadly.
 These chairs are perfect for car camping, beach lounging, and cragging; they are often not allowed at outdoor concerts because they sit too far off the ground.
 (However, this could be a great selling point for the Alite Mayfly which is tent-style but sits very close to the ground.)